How Your Life Changes When You Become a Mother

-“I hear so often that your entire life changes when you have a baby.
+“I hear so often that your entire life changes when you become a mother.
 But I just really want to know how… How exactly does it change?
 Like, specifically.”

 “I think the biggest thing that changed for me is… time.
 Before kids, I thought I was busy.
 I thought I had a never-ending to-do list.
 I thought I was overwhelmed.
 But I had NO idea what busy was.
 After kids, you literally have no time.
 You are working 24/7, whether it’s at a job or at home or both.
 You are constantly taking care of everyone else’s needs.
 All.
 The.
 Time.
 It never stops.
 And it’s the most exhausting and overwhelming thing you’ve ever done.
 You’ll sacrifice so much… but it’s so worth it because you will finally understand what unconditional love is.”